letscode-ss/spring-custom-metric-prometheus/spring-2-gauge/Readme.md

 #spring-custom-metric-prometheus
-This repo have example of how to add counter with java exceptions and publish it to prometheus. (metrics for error rate)
+This repo have example of how to add counter with java exceptions and publish it to prometheus

-### spring-1-counter

-This project will use spring 1.5 to generate counter for application exception.

-### spring-2-counter
-This project will use spring 2 to generate counter for application exception.

-### spring-2-gauge
-This project will use spring 2 to generate metrics for exception for some duration.

 ### compile and run app